 Over the counter stocks can be monitored on the OTCBB or OTC Markets.
 These agencies report transactions that are not reflected at the major exchanges for listed securities.
 OTC stocks might be more volatile than stocks listed on the major exchanges, and it can be more difficult to gather news and reports on OTC stocks.
-But OTC stocks trade in the same manner as those listed on the New York Stock Exchange or the Nasdaq.
+That being said, OTC stocks trade in the same manner as those listed on the New York Stock Exchange or the Nasdaq, meaning that they can be bought and sold through a variety of online brokerage firms.

 Choose a Brokerage Company